vishalTondale/springboot-jwt-user-management-service/Readme.md

 - Custom `JwtAuthenticationFilter`

 ### ✅ Database
-- In-memory H2 DB for assignment
+- PostgreSQL from render and setup for In-memory H2 DB as well
 - Auto schema creation
 - Default ADMIN auto-created at startup